 GPS trackers are excellent anti-theft devices and powerful theft deterrents that help you quickly recover your stolen vehicle and equipment.
-With minute-by-minute location tracking when the vehicle is in use and features, such as alerts for unauthorised use, you get yourself an extra line of defense against vehicle theft.
+With minute-by-minute location tracking when the vehicle is in use and features, such as alerts for unauthorised use, you get yourself an extra line of defense against vehicle theft - kind of like an auto protect.
 Although professional offenders will probably know how to find and remove a GPS, most opportunist thieves will not if they decide to drive off with your vehicle.
 So, having a trusted, cloud-based (so you can have access from any device) GPS vehicle tracker will allow you to track the vehicle's whereabouts and notify the police accordingly.

 Simple tactics like the ones mentioned above can really go a long way protecting your fleet against vehicle theft.